ivanarielcaceres/bootcamp-ml-python/README.md

 ### Prerequisites

-What things you need to install the software and how to install them Install and run Jupyter notebook with python 3
+What things you need to install the software and how to install them.

+Install and run Jupyter notebook with python 3
 The requisites is defined in requirements.txt file

 ```